cmolina/cmolina.dev_gatsby-starter-blog/content/blog/posts/timeout-functions/index.md

 }
 ```

 It is meant to be used by passing a function with no parameters, plus how many milliseconds should be allowed to run.
-And by wrapping it in a Promise it can either support synchronous and asynchronous values.
+And by wrapping it in a Promise it can support both synchronous and asynchronous values.

 However, `runWithTimeout()` doesn't work as expected.